ioam/svn-history/README.txt

 For specific instructions on building Topographica on each platform, see doc/Downloads/index.html.
 There may also be additional platform-specific information in doc/Downloads/<platform>.html.
-If you haven't compiled the documentation, for each file.html you can simply read the corresponding source file file_text.php in a text editor.
+If you haven't compiled the documentation, for each <file>.html you can simply read the corresponding source file <file>_text.php in a text editor.